rocktronica/heartballoon.wedding/sections/registry.md

 Yes, there is plenty of parking within walking distance from the pavilion. 🚗

-### Will there be food?
+### Will there be food or drinks?

-We think so yes!
-We're looking into getting sandwiches and salads catered by a local delicatessen.
-We'll keep this updated as we know more. 🥪
+We're still deciding on food and non-alcoholic drinks.
+We'll keep this updated as we know more. 🥪 🧃

-### Can I bring food?
+### Can I bring food or drinks?

 Absolutely!
 We know some of you are amazing cooks, so feel free to show off your culinary skills.
 There are also grills in the pavilion.
 If you choose to bring food or use the grills, make sure to clean up after. 🧑‍🍳

-### Will there be alcohol (or drinks)?

-We will be providing water and some non-alcoholic drinks.
-We will not be providing alcohol.
-If you would like to imbibe, please bring a concealed container.
-Alcohol is technically not allowed in Alameda parks, but it doesn't seem like it's enforced. 🧃

 ### Where is your registry?